-You can develop in C# using Visual Studio by Microsoft, it also has a community edition which is free and also very powerful.
+You can develop in C# using Visual Studio by Microsoft; which also has a community edition which is free and very powerful.
 Using the tools provided by Visual Studio, you can write all kinds of C# programs from simple command-line applications to more complex applications.
-I personally have published my first application to the market which was build on C#.

 C# is an object-oriented programming language.
-In Object-Oriented Programming methodology, a program consists of various objects that interact with each other by means of actions.
+In Object-Oriented Programming methodology, a program consists of various objects that interact with each other using actions.
 The actions that an object may take are called methods.
-Objects of the same kind are said to have the same type or, are said to be in the same class.
+Objects of the same kind are said to have the same type or are said to be in the same class.

 Methods define the behavior of the Class.

-static void Main() – defines the main method, which is the entry point to all programs in C#.
+Static void Main() – defines the primary method, which is the entry point to all programs in C#.

 The using Keyword